imgeorgiev/ubuntu_setup/README.md

 - Install VSCode extensions using the Settings Sync extension from the VSCode marketplace

 ## 4. Customisations

+### Visuals
+I use the [Aritim Dark Theme](https://www.pling.com/p/1281836) installed via the Workspace Theme in the System Setttings.
+Install it from there and set it along with the "Use desktop layout from theme setting".
+Next set the icons to La Capitane which you can install from the System Settings.
+Configure the taskbar to be the same as the screenshot.

 ### Keyboard shortcuts
 - File Manager - Super + E
 - Terminal - Ctrl + Alt + T